Oliver Williamson

 • Operational advice.

-Oliver represents the police in various aspects of civil litigation including high profile false imprisonment and malicious prosecution claims, disclosure applications and defending actions brought under the Human Rights Act.
+Oliver represents the police in various aspects of civil litigation including high profile false imprisonment and malicious prosecution claims and jury trials, disclosure applications and defending actions brought under the Human Rights Act.
 He has experience of advising on constitutional law issues.
-Oliver has acted in a number of high profile cases and in cases as sole counsel for the defendant against silks.
+Oliver has acted in a number of high-profile cases and in cases as sole counsel for the defendant against silks.

 Oliver has been instructed in respect of a number of Judicial Reviews including concerning issues of bias and the alleged prejudicial effect of misconduct proceedings on related extant criminal proceedings.